 - Got the Ruby Hero Award in 2016

 Are you shaping the technology of the future?

-Talented offers tailored career opportunities for the makers of the digital services of the future, both employees and independent technology professionals.
+Talented offers tailored career opportunities for the makers of the digital services of the future.
 Whether you already know what you’re looking for or just want to explore what kind of opportunities would be out there, we’ve got your back.